cptlobster/bene-gesserit/README.md

     subgraph AS[antiscraper collection]
         ANU[Anubis]
-        NGX[Nginx proxy]
+        CAD[Caddy]
+        subgraph CAD[Caddy]
+            PUB[Public Proxy]
+            PRV[Private Proxy]
+        end
         IOC[Iocaine]

         PROM[(Prometheus)]
+        GRF[Grafana]
     end

     SVC[Your service]

+    EXT --> PUB
-    EXT --> ANU
+    PUB --> ANU
     INT --> SVC
-    ANU -->|Challenge passed| NGX
+    ANU -->|Challenge passed| PRV
-    NGX -->|Legitimate endpoints| SVC
+    PRV -->|Legitimate endpoints| SVC
-    NGX -->|Honeypot endpoints| IOC
+    PRV -->|Honeypot endpoints| IOC

     ANU & IOC -.->|Metrics| PROM
+    PROM --> GRF
+    INT --> GRF
+    INT --> PROM
 ```

 A client will follow this basic flow through the system:
 1. New clients will receive a challenge from [Anubis](https://anubis.techaro.lol/)
-2. Successful clients will be passed through to an Nginx reverse proxy that will handle specific endpoint queries.
+2. Successful clients will be passed through to a Caddy reverse proxy that will handle specific endpoint queries.
-3. The Nginx proxy will provide a `robots.txt` file that offers a set of "honeypot" endpoints marked as unallowed.
+3. The Caddy proxy will provide a `robots.txt` file that offers a set of "honeypot" endpoints marked as unallowed.
    - If the client hits one of those honeypot endpoints, they will be redirected to a tarpit served by [iocaine](https://iocaine.madhouse-project.org/)
 4. All remaining clients will be passed through to your service.

 Services will provide Prometheus metrics (either internally or to an external instance of your choice) so you can see which scrapers are being caught / where they are being sent.
+You can also include an internal Grafana dashboard for viewing metrics, or use an existing Grafana instance.

 ## License
 This project is licensed under the [GNU General Public License, version 3](LICENSE.md).